-Every March, CAAM proudly presents CAAMFest (formerly the San Francisco International Asian American Film Festival).
-CAAMFest is recognized as the nation’s largest showcase for new Asian American and Asian films, annually presenting approximately 130 works in San Francisco, Berkeley, Oakland and San Jose.
+Every year, CAAM proudly presents CAAMFest (formerly the San Francisco International Asian American Film Festival).
+CAAMFest is recognized as the nation’s largest showcase for new Asian American and Asian films, annually presenting approximately 130 works in San Francisco and Oakland.
 Since 1982, the festival has been an important launching point for Asian American independent filmmakers as well as a vital source for new Asian cinema.
-In 2016, the festival welcomed over 27,000 participants, including over 250 filmmakers, artists, musicians, culinary creatives, and industry professionals from around the world.
+In 2018, the festival welcomed over 33,000 participants, including over 250 filmmakers, artists, musicians, culinary creatives, and industry professionals from around the world.

 We are thrilled to present films & new media projects throughout the Bay Area including San Francisco and Oakland.
-Our primary theater venues include Castro Theatre, Alamo Drafthouse New Mission, New People Cinema, Gray Area Foundation for the Arts and the New Parkway Theater.
+Our primary venues include Castro Theatre, AMC Kabuki 8, New People Cinema, Roxie Theater, Landmark Piedmont Theater and Asian Art Museum.

 CAAMFest offers a plethora of awards for features and shorts.
 Awards are announced during the festival, except for the Audience Awards, which are revealed the week after.

 - Documentary Feature Award